debiki/talkyard-prod-one/README.md

 1. Install a firewall, for example firewalld, see: https://firewalld.org.

-   Note that ufw (another Linux firewall) is incompatible with Docker — Docker can bypas `ufw` rules, see: https://docs.docker.com/engine/network/packet-filtering-firewalls/#docker-and-ufw.
+   Note that ufw (another Linux firewall) is incompatible with Docker — Docker can bypass `ufw` rules, see: https://docs.docker.com/engine/network/packet-filtering-firewalls/#docker-and-ufw.

    If you use Google Cloud Engine: GCE already has a firewall.